 As for laptops, 4K gaming is still rather difficult.
-Even the best gaming laptops prioritize lower resolutions and higher framerates because gaming at 4K is incredibly taxing on even desktop hardware and laptop graphics chips don’t tend to measure up.
+Even the best gaming laptops prioritize lower resolutions and higher frame rates because gaming at 4K is incredibly taxing on desktop hardware, and laptop graphics chips don’t tend to measure up.
 You’re also unlikely to be able to truly appreciate 4K detail on a sub-20-inch laptop screen anyway.

 Processors and RAM aren’t as important

 If you’re looking at AMD CPUs, don’t go for anything pre-first-generation Ryzen, and preferably opt for the latest Ryzen 3000 series as they offer the best bang for the buck and highest overall performance.
 That is until Ryzen 5000 CPUs release on November 5.
 Although we’ll need benchmarks to make a final judgment, it’s clear that upcoming processors like the 5900X will offer substantial performance improvement over Ryzen 3000.

 Picking the right monitor

 Size is an important consideration too.
 If you buy a display that’s too small, you aren’t going to be able to appreciate all of that extra pixel detail.
 There are also some scaling problems in certain games and professional software.
 Some allow you to scale the interface up, but that can reduce sharpness, which is half the reason people buy 4K monitors in the first place.
-The minimum you should opt for when buying a 4K display is 27-inch.
+The minimum you should opt for when buying a 4K display is 27 inches.

 Using the right port